 Volunteering Abroad on the Inca Project in Peru

-Inca Project volunteers live in our community house near the town of Huyro.
-The town is located in the province of La Convencion, a 3 hour journey from our main office in the Sacred Valley.
+The project is based near the town of Huyro, which is located in the province of La Convencion, a 3 hour journey from our main office in the Sacred Valley.
 This is a breath-taking journey that takes you up to 4300 meters above sea level and then back down to the heat of the cloud forest.
 The town itself is in the Lucumayo Valley and the work we undertake on the project here focuses on archaeology, community work, and agriculture.

 You will spend time working alongside Peruvian archaeological experts.
 John Valencia Cordoba is our main archaeologist on the archaeological program, which was completed in December 2014: “Prospection and Investigation in the Lucumayo Valley”, which has been approved by the Peruvian Ministry of Culture.